Guidelines for Postdoctoral Appointments

 -

-If benefits-eligible, the postdoc is eligible for enrollment in any university medical plan, so long as he or she completes that enrollment in the required 30 days of beginning employment.
+If benefits-eligible, the postdoc is eligible for enrollment in any university staff medical plan, so long as they complete that enrollment within the required 30 days of beginning employment.

 If a fellow is sponsored by a postdoctoral fellowship that does not provide an allowance that can be used to cover the cost of the fellow’s health care premium, the fellow will, nevertheless, have the option to participate in the employee health plans at the University.
 However, in this case, the researcher is expected to pay only the employee portion of the premium and University will pay its portion of the cost.